Environmental Geography BSc (Hons) (with Foundation Year)UCAS Code: F781|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 You will develop an in-depth and critical understanding of the value, importance and urgency of protecting species and their habitats from key threats including extinction.

 ‘Experiential Learning Block’

 An applied project based study block that can be undertaken as one of several formats e.g. fieldwork based (residential and/or non-residential); problem-based task; work placement related; or a block of work-based learning.

 Advances in Human Geographies

-Advanced investigations of a specific area of human geographies (eg. social, cultural and economic dimensions of the urban environment).
+Advanced investigations of a specific area of human geographies (eg. social, cultural and economic dimensions of island environments).